Anariks/Anariks/README.md

 - 👋 Hello, I’m @Anariks
 - 🌱 Do some mostly C# code.
-Like to make things easy))
+Like to make things easier))

 <!---
 Anariks/Anariks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.